Turkey pitches its unorthodox policy to London investors

 By Nevzat Devranoglu

-ANKARA, Feb 8 (Reuters) - The lira weakened on Tuesday as Finance Minister Nureddin Nebati pitched Turkey's unorthodox economic policy to investors in London, while data indicated the central bank's foreign reserves shot up by $5-6 billion last week.
+ANKARA, Feb 8 (Reuters) - Finance Minister Nureddin Nebati pitched Turkey's unorthodox economic policy to investors in London on Tuesday,where he could flag a planned bond sale, while data showed the central bank's foreign reserves shot up by $5-6 billion last week.

-Lira TRYTOM=D3 dipped 0.3% to 13.62 to the dollar by 0740 GMT.
+The lira TRYTOM=D3traded in a tight range and was down 0.5% to 13.64 against the dollar by 1047 GMT.
 It has held steady this year, having slumped 44% in 2021 after the central bank slashed its policy rate in line with an unorthodox policy driven by President Tayyip Erdogan.

-Late on Monday, Nebati said his London investor meetings were very positive and they had discussed Turkey's new economic model.
-He was to hold two group meetings on Tuesday as part of his first foreign trip since starting the job in early December.
+Late on Monday, Nebati, in his first foreign trip since starting the job in early December, said his London investor meetings were very positive and they had discussed Turkey's new economic model.

+Nebati was to hold two group meetings on Tuesday which could help shape foreign investor sentiment in the months ahead, as Turkish authorities attempt to keep the currency stable amid increasingly vocal public criticism over soaring inflation.

 According to bankers' calculations, based on the central bank's analytical balance sheet data, the bank's net and gross reserves rose some $5-6 billion last week.